MollyHuang/spring-data-jpa-lambok/README.md

 - Connect to a real database and not in memory DB
 - How to map classes to tables
 - Hibernate Entity Life Cycle
-- Queries
-- Paging and Sorting
-- 1 to 1 Relationships
-- Transactions